How to Conduct a Mold Avoidance Sabbatical: Using the Locations Effect

 - Going to a good location but choosing a regular hotel or rental online that has not been vetted or even carefully analyzed.
 It should never be assumed that simply choosing something that looks clean online is not moldy.
 Most buildings in almost every climate are moldy.

 - It’s a mistake to think that because a climate is drier or because you’re going to a beach location it will be better.
 Islands are also assumed to be better but are not always so.
-Florida has some of the most toxic beaches.
+There are beaches that have terrible air quality.
 Drier climates have moldy buildings just like everywhere else.
-Of course lower summer humidity and less rainfall may mean there are more buildings that are a better choice.
+Of course, lower summer humidity and less rainfall may mean there are more buildings that are a better choice.
 But a drier climate does not guarantee safer housing or better outdoor air.

 Find a Good Location